Attendance at SFJS

 To see Hampshire's guidance for behaviour and attendance, please click here

 To avoid outbreaks of infectious illnesses please do not bring your child to school if they are unwell.
+If you do keep your child at home, it's important to phone the school on the first day to let us know that your child won't be in and give us the reason.
 If your child becomes unwell whilst they are here, we will contact you to arrange for them to be collected by someone listed on their contact form.
-If there is a specific illness doing the rounds we will notify parents in our newsletter to enable parents to know what to be looking out for, for instance, chicken pox, conjunctivitis, sickness or diarrhoea.

 Children who have had a bout of sickness or diarrhoea will need to stay off school for 48hrs from the last episode.

-As a school, we have always rewarded 100% attendance termly, with a certificate that gets awarded in assembly.
-From the term (Autumn 2018), children who have 100% attendance will be awarded a bronze 100% badge.
+So that the children recognise the importance we place on good attendance we have an award system.
+From this term (Autumn 2022), children who have 100% attendance will be awarded a bronze 100% badge.
 If they continue with their 100% attendance until the end of the of the Spring Term, they will be awarded a silver 100% badge and a gold badge if they have all 3 terms in the academic year at 100% attendance.
 A bronze 100% attendance badge will be awarded in your child’s first term of achieving 100%, it does not have to be in this term.

 Bronze Badge - 100% Attendance for 1 Term

 Silver Badge - 100% Attendance for 2 Terms

 Gold Badge - 100% Attendance for 3 Terms (Whole academic year)